RubyPhantasia/CubicChunksCompatibilityHelper/Features.md

 ### Ranged Pumps

-* Ender pump now pumps across y=0, and pumps down to a max depth below it - up to M blocks below the pump itself, or y=N, whichever is shallower (higher in the world).
+* Pump now pumps across y=0, and pumps down to a max depth below it - up to M blocks below the pump itself, or y=N, whichever is shallower (higher in the world).

 ### Worley's Caves